alexberendei/ligo/README.md

 -   hugo new site siteName
 -   cd siteName/themes
--   Add the repository into your Hugo Project repository as a submodule, git submodule add git@github.com:alexberendei/ligo.git ligo
+-   Add the repository into your Hugo Project repository as a submodule, `git submodule add git@github.com:alexberendei/ligo.git ligo`
 -   cd ../ && cp -a themes/ligo/exampleSite/\* .
 -   npm install
 -   hugo serve -D

-// HUGO MODULES in the future
-// hugo mod init randomName
-//// if init does not work, comment the modules from hugo.toml and repeat
+// HUGO MODULES in the future // hugo mod init randomName // if init does not work, comment the modules from hugo.toml and repeat
-// hugo mod get
-// hugo mod vendor (optional)
+// hugo mod get // hugo mod vendor (optional)

 ## Licensing